the-events-calendar/tribe-common/readme.txt

 = [4.11.1] TBD =

-* Tweak - Add theme compatibility for the AR Modal [ETP-156]
+* Tweak - Add theme compatibility for the tribe dialog [ETP-156]

 = [4.11.0.1] 2020-02-05 =